NEUDOSE [McMaster University]

 NEUDOSE is the first device that to measure the amount of neutron and charged particle radiation an astronaut receives during a spacewalk.

-The satellite is to be launched onboard of Dragon CRS-27 towards the ISS, from where it will be deployed.
+The satellite was launched onboard of Dragon CRS-27 towards the ISS, from where it will be deployed.

 |Type / Application:|